neotheprogramist/portfolio-management-platform/README.md

 #### Development setup

-You need to install [`Metamask` extension](https://metamask.io/) in your browser adn create dev wallet account.
+You need to install [`Metamask` extension](https://metamask.io/) in your browser and create dev wallet account.
 After that, please add `Sepolia` from test networks.

 As a next step, import created tokens from `fixtures/tokens.surql` file: